firozkhan18/Prevent-Duplicate-Requests/README.md

 Preventing duplicate requests is crucial when users manipulate an API feed or any data source.
 Even if a user only intends to perform an action once, various reasons—intentional or unintentional—can lead to duplicate requests and cause data errors.

-In this article, we’ll implement a deduplication solution using Redis and Spring Boot 3.

 ## Overview

 The approach involves the following steps: